Johor Bahru–Singapore Rapid Transit System: Delay and suspension by Malaysia

 Following the 2018 Malaysian general election which resulted in a change of government, Malaysia's transport minister Loke Siew Fook mentioned in May 2018 that it sought to reduce the cost of the project amidst efforts to reduce the Malaysian national debt.
 However, in mid-July 2018, Singapore's transport minister Khaw Boon Wan said in Parliament that it had not received any official communication from the new Malaysian government despite Loke's comments.
-A joint operating company between Singapore's SMRT Corporation and Malaysia's Prasarana Malaysia that was supposed to be incorporated by 30 June 2018 failed to materialize as discussions were suspended.
+A joint operating company between Singapore's SMRT Corporation and Malaysia's Prasarana Malaysia that was supposed to be incorporated by 30 June 2018 failed to materialise as discussions were suspended.

 In July 2018, Malaysia's Loke expressed hope for the project's continuation and that the Malaysian cabinet had given in-principle approval to the project but was still looking into the cost and other details.
 He also mentioned that the issue of compensation did not apply as the joint operating company was not set up yet.
 A working paper on the project was to be presented to the cabinet the joint operating company set up upon its approval.
 Despite the delay, he said that the project would still be completed on time by 2024.